-The role of the social service workforce in less traditional settings in ensuring no one is left behind
+The key role of the SSW in systems of care, protection and support – ensuring that no one is left behind?

 To achieve a world in which all children, families, individuals and communities experience equity, respect, dignity and justice we must have effective, well-resourced social-service systems.
 And, at the heart of those systems is a strong social service workforce.
 A professional, trained social service workforce not only provide support, care and protection to those facing adversity but they play a central role promoting social justice, reducing discrimination, challenging and changing harmful behaviors and social norms, and preventing and responding to violence, abuse, neglect and exploitation.